danieldkato/devices/README.md

 ##REQUIREMENTS:
 This directory should consist of the header file `devices.h` and the source file `devices.cpp`.

-In addition, the Arduino sketchbook library folder should contain the following librari
+In addition, the Arduino sketchbook library folder should contain the following libraries:
-es:

 * `Arduino`
 * `Stepper`